 There’s room to take a friend too, as long as you’re not afraid to get close.
 They have to sit behind you in a tandem position which can cause some amusement.
 If you’ve not got anyone else on board, the extra seat can be used to stash luggage or shopping, so long as you’ve got some way of securing it.
 Otherwise you’ll have to use the Twizy’s tiny boot or the lockable cubby holes around the dashboard.

 That’s about the only equipment you’ll get with a Twizy though.
-Even doors are an option – this is a car which is designed to be marginally more comfortable than a scooter.
+Even the doors were optional – this is a car which is designed to be marginally more comfortable than a scooter.
 There’s a windscreen wiper, a digital instrument panel and that’s about it.
+If you want a tiny EV that's a bit more enclosed, and indeed newer, the Citroen Ami might be a better bet.

 It’s a hoot to drive though.
 Its electric motor produces only 17bhp – about a quarter of the power produced by the average 1.0-litre small car.
 But it feels perfectly adequate around town, accelerating away from traffic lights and out of junctions keenly.
 The speed soon tails off though and with a top speed of 50mph, motorways can be a terrifying experience.